*Article updated on 27th November 2020

 Photo by Bilingua

 Need someone to converse with in the language that you are learning?
 Try out Bilingua - which hosts a community of native speakers from 190 different countries.
-You can practice your speaking and listening skills with new friends all around the world!
-Similar to Duolingo, they also offer language learning games to help you learn new phrases and vocabulary easily!
-Don’t worry about having a language barrier when speaking to a native speaker - as the platform will match you with native speakers based on your expertise.
+You can practice your speaking and listening skills with new friends all around the world.
 You’ll even be asked to take a personality quiz to ensure that you and your new friend will get along, so you definitely don’t have to worry about compatibility!

 Photo by Memrise

 With over 200 languages available, there’s a good chance MemRise has the next language you want to learn.
 The free version of the app gives you access to the same number of languages as the Pro version, just with fewer functionalities.
-Where MemRise truly excels is in its ability to make vocabulary practise fun and engaging.
-How?
-Rather than flashcards, MemRise uses memes!
-The memes often use unique and entertaining associations with the vocabulary being learned.
+Where MemRise truly excels is in its ability to make vocabulary practise fun and engaging by using memes!
 Learning a new language with memes?
 Sign us up!

-If you want an ultra-gamified experience while learning a new language, MindSnacks takes it to a whole new level!
+If you want an ultra-gamified experience while learning a new language, MindSnacks takes it to a whole new level.
 While they only have 7 languages on the platform currently, each of the languages comes with at least 8 or 9 tiny games designed to help you learn vocabulary, grammar and practice your listening.
 MindSnacks even assigns you with quests so you can really feel like a language explorer!
-The platform also monitors your progress so you can clearly see how much more learning you need to achieve proficiency in every skill.

 Download Mindsnacks from the Apple Store.